-The most significant advantage, of course, would be you don’t need to squeeze the trigger constantly, so it’s easier on the hands and wrist.
+The most significant advantage, of course, would be you don’t need to squeeze the trigger continually, so it’s easier on the finger and wrist.

-However, not having the same trigger mechanism as the Dyson means less efficient use of power.
+However, not having the same trigger mechanism as the Dyson means less efficient use of the battery.

-You’ll end up using more juice than what’s needed.
+You’ll end up using more charge than what’s needed.

 But for me, this isn’t a big deal because we’re just talking about seconds.
 The long run time somewhat makes up for this.

-To access to max power press a button at the back.
+To access max power, press a button at the back.

-Turn on max suction isn’t hard.
+Turning on the max setting isn’t hard.
 The responsiveness of the switch is pretty good.

-Unlike the Roidmi, the Jimmy adapts the V8 bin design in which it is positioned vertically with a trap door at the bottom.
+Unlike the Roidmi, Jimmy adapts the V6 bin design in which it is positioned vertically with a trap door at the bottom.

-It does not have the mechanism found in the Dyson V8 that pushes the dirt down which makes it somewhat messy to empty.
+It does not have the hygienic mechanism found in the Dyson V8 that pushes the dirt down, which makes it somewhat messy to empty.

-However, Xiaomi designed the bin such that it’s easy to take apart and deep clean if necessary.
+However, Xiaomi designed the bin such that it’s easy to take apart and thoroughly clean if necessary.

 It isn’t a lifetime filter by any means, and you’ll need to replace it at least once a year.